 Great Lakes Energy offers its free safety demonstration program to bring important electrical safety information to its members and to service organizations in areas where GLE members live.
-The safety demonstration features an open trailer outfitted with actual equipment necessary to distribute electricity, such as poles, wires, transformers, meters, and other items.
-Presenters connect the trailer to an onsite power source and demonstrate the power of live electricity at 7,200 volts.
+The safety demonstration features a tabletop display for indoor student and youth presentations and an open trailer display for other groups.

-Fourth through seventh grade classes in schools with students who are children of GLE members are eligible.
-School demonstrations show students the dangers of electricity by placing common items (i.e., a kite string, work glove, golf club, tree branches, etc.) on the trailer’s energized lines.
-Witnessing such items make contact with 7,200 volts dramatically drives home the message of safety.
+Second through seventh grade classes in schools with students who are children of GLE members are eligible.
+With the tabletop display, a miniature energized power line produces electrical arcs when accidental contact is made with it.
+Accidental contact from climbing trees, playing near electrical equipment, and other activities is demonstrated.
 In addition, presenters cover what to do when encountering fallen power lines and other electrical safety hazards.
+Demonstrations available during the school year, Sept.-June.

 Local Fire Departments and Road Commissions in Areas Widely Served by GLE

 Demonstrations for adults at fire departments and road commissions address the challenges volunteers and employees at these organizations face when they must deal with live electricity during emergency situations.
-Preference is given to organizations that serve a large portion of GLE service area.
+A portable power line energized at 7,200 volts mounted to a trailer is used in the demonstration.
+Preference is given to organizations that serve a large portion of the GLE service area.
+Demonstrations available June-Sept.

 To request a free demonstration, fill out the form below.
 We will contact you with an available date.